ibebrett/owls_compress/README.md

-datasets['train_shakespeare'] # Use this to inform your compression algo datasets['valid_shakespeare'] # Use this to test out your compression algo datasets['test_shakespear'] # This is the held out data we will use to judge the algos.
+datasets['train_shakespeare'] # Use this to inform your compression algo datasets['valid_shakespeare'] # Use this to test out your compression algo datasets['test_shakespeare'] # This is the held out data we will use to judge the algos.
 Don't cheat and look at this :).
 ```

 ## Ideas